-This is why many industrial engineers often get promoted into management positions.
+This is why many industrial engineers often get promoted to management positions.
 For the same reason, industrial engineering is an excellent choice for anyone wanting to run their own business.

 The CEO of the Future is an Industrial Engineer

-Studies show that 3x as many S&P 500 CEOs hold undergraduate degrees in engineering rather than business administration.
+Studies show that 3 times as many S&P 500 CEOs hold undergraduate degrees in engineering rather than business administration.
 Industrial engineers are leading that trend among the next generation of engineers.
 They are tomorrow’s business leaders.